-Diffraction flares from telescope secondary mirror spiders can hide exoplanets and pollute valuable spectral data.
 And segmented mirror gaps can produce even more diffraction flares or peaks.
-Figure 1 b.) illustrates a great deal of image clutter in the form of narrow diffraction flares due to the straight secondary mirror struts and the straight sides of the triangular central obscuration of the thirty meter diameter California Extremely Large Telescope (CELT).1 One can also see the underlying discrete diffraction orders produced by the diffraction grating effects of the narrow gaps between the close-packed array of hexagonal segments making up the large primary mirror.1
+Figure 4 b.) illustrates a great deal of image clutter in the form of narrow diffraction flares due to the straight secondary mirror struts and the straight sides of the triangular central obscuration of the thirty meter diameter California Extremely Large Telescope (CELT).
+One can also see the underlying discrete diffraction orders produced by the diffraction grating effects of the narrow gaps between the close-packed array of hexagonal segments making up the large primary mirror.

-Figure 1. a.)
+Figure 4. a.)
 Illustration of the proposed 30m diameter pupil of the CELT, complete with segmentation geometry, central obscuration and associated secondary mirror struts; b.)
-Monochromatic logarithmic PSF (λ =1 μm) for the CELT pupil.
+Monochromatic logarithmic PSF ( $\lambda$ =1 μm) for the CELT pupil.
 Diffraction effects of the triangular central obscuration and the secondary mirror struts are readily apparent, as is the characteristic hexagonal symmetry of the mirror perimeter and the intersegment gaps.

-Yaitskova and colleagues performed an analytical study of the diffraction effects produced by extremely large close-packed hexagon segmented telescope mirrors.2 Figure 2 shows their predictions of discrete diffracted orders from the diffraction grating effects of the narrow gaps between the close-packed array of hexagonal segments.
-These diffraction peaks populate the image field of the telescope with a myriad of "fake exoplanets" making identification of a real planetary signal even more challenging.
+Yaitskova and colleagues performed an analytical study of the diffraction effects produced by extremely large close-packed hexagon segmented telescope mirrors.
+Figure 5 shows their predictions of discrete diffracted orders from the diffraction grating effects of the narrow gaps between the close-packed array of hexagonal segments.
+These diffraction peaks populate the image field of the telescope with a myriad of "fake exoplanets" from which astronomers would have to try to locate the very rare real thing.